jsonx-org/java/binding/README.md

 ##### 4.1.2 Property Annotations

 Property annotations are used to define property bindings in JSON objects.
 Property annotations annotate fields in a class to bind to JSON properties in a JSON object.
-There are 5 property annotations:
+There are 6 property annotations:

 1. [`@ObjectProperty`][#objectproperty]
+1. [`@ArrayProperty`][#arrayproperty]
 1. [`@BooleanProperty`][#booleanproperty]
 1. [`@NumberProperty`][#numberproperty]
 1. [`@StringProperty`][#stringproperty]